What is Toxic Stress and how to Manage it?

 How we think about stress matters.
 It is a bit of a paradox, but if we think stress is entirely harmful, it can lead us to be stressed out about stress.
 So the first step you can take is recognize when you are experiencing healthy stress and embrace it as a tool to overcome the challenge.
 Lean into it and reframe it as an exciting opportunity versus something you should avoid.

 Try to recognize when stress is becoming prolonged or toxic and take breaks to allow your body to get proper rest.
 This can include unplugging from technology or not checking your work email, using exercise to regulate stress and stress hormones, getting proper and restful sleep, and using relaxation skills and mindfulness.
-We know, easier said than done, but working on getting into good and healthy routines takes time and practice.
+We know, easier said than done, but working on getting into good and healthy routines can have a really positive impact.
+We also know that it takes time and practice; so start small and work up to bigger changes.

-Somewhat in keeping with the second recommendation, is trying to focus on what we can control and not staying fixated on things we can’t.
+Try to focus on what you can control and not staying fixated on things you can’t.
 We tend to be most at risk of toxic stress when we feel that we cannot influence the situation.
 Take a step back and ask yourself, “what CAN I do in this situation”, and do it.
 Even the small things can have big impacts if you let them.

 The key message we want to drive home here is don’t avoid short term stress.
 It is here to help you reach your full potential and perform at your best.
 But pay attention to your body’s responses and what it’s trying to tell you; don’t get caught in overdrive for too long.
 Start working on those good and helpful routines, because an ounce of prevention is worth a pound of cure.